Newcomb Cleveland Prize

 The Newcomb Cleveland Prize of the American Association for the Advancement of Science (AAAS) is annually awarded to author(s) of outstanding scientific paper published in the Research Articles or Reports sections of Science.
 Established in 1923, funded by Newcomb Cleveland who remained anonymous until his death in 1951, and for this period it was known as the AAAS Thousand Dollar Prize.
 "The prize was inspired by Mr. Cleveland's belief that it was the scientist who counted and who needed the encouragement an unexpected monetary award could give."
 The present rules were instituted in 1975, previously it had gone to the author(s) of noteworthy papers, representing an outstanding contribution to science, presented in a regular session, sectional or societal, during the AAAS Annual Meeting.
 It is now sponsored by the Fodor Family Trust and includes a prize of $25,000.

+The prize's current sponsorship has a notable connection to a past winner: Stephen P. A. Fodor, founder of Affymetrix, received the prize in 1990 for a paper introducing microarray technology.
+Affymetrix added its support to the prize in 2003, more than doubling its monetary value at the time.
+Winners receive a bronze medal, a share of the prize money, and reimbursement for travel to the AAAS Annual Meeting.
+Final selection is determined by a panel of distinguished scientists appointed by the editor-in-chief of Science.
+The annual contest period runs from the first issue of June through the last issue of the following May.
+No prize was awarded in 1942–1945, 1948, 1973, 1975, or 1976.